deni2312/prisma-engine/README.md

 </center>

 ## Features
-Prisma Engine is an OpenGL-based rendering engine designed for creating dynamic 3D applications.
-It is a personal project created to showcase the capabilities of modern OpenGL.
+Prisma Engine is an Diligent-based rendering engine designed for creating dynamic 3D applications.
+It is a personal project created to showcase the capabilities of modern engine.
 The engine is constantly evolving, so there could be significant changes from one version to another.

-- **OpenGL 4.6 Support**
+- **Diligent Engine**
 - **Clustered rendering pipelines**
 - **Directional and Omni Lights**
 - **Area Lights**